Mental Health

 Contains essential information and resources intended to help young people get the mental health support they need.

-Shine the Light on Depression
+Shine Light on Depression

 Provides school communities with free, ready-to-use resources and tools designed to raise awareness of depression and suicide prevention among middle and high school youth and families in a positive, honest, fact-based, and culturally inclusive manner.